-For Level 3 courses students are required to have a minimum of five GCSE passes, including both English Language and Mathematics, at grade 4 or above.
-A GCSE pass of grade 5 or above is required in the subjects chosen for study at Level 3.
+For Level 3 courses students are required to have a minimum of five GCSE passes, including Mathematics and either English Language or English Literature, at grade 4 or above.
+Students are also required to have met the necessary grades for each individual course that they intend to study, details of which are published in the Sixth Form Course Guide.